flybywiresim/docs/docs/fbw-a32nx/fbw-versions.md

 ### "Experimental Version"

 We have discontinued our Experimental Version.
-Development will continue on the Development Version of the aircraft.
+Latest features and testing will be on the Development Version of the aircraft.

 ## Version Comparison